 TIP:

-Because Greek yoghurt is generally more expensive than non-Greek yoghurt you can make your own by
+Because Greek yoghurt is generally more expensive than non-Greek yoghurt you can make your own by straining plain yoghurt for a thicker consistency.

 Pour the plain yoghurt into a cheesecloth, tie the ends of the cheesecloth on the kitchen sink's tap/faucet, place a bowl under neat to collect the resultant liquid.
 Leave for about 10 minutes.
 Open the cheesecloth and use thick yoghurt as desired.